October 10, 2019

 A staggering 96% of people think that their workplace culture needs a change.
 This isn’t about laying down the law.
 This is about individual accountability and intention.

 Without clarity and consistency, your team will not know what to expect and what is expected of them.
 This breeds fear and fear is a workplace culture killer.
 Many organizations have some level of fear, but you need to take the culture reins and steer clear of hurdles that hold back the potential of your organization.

 As a manager, you know that workplace culture is important.
 According to a recent Booz & Company study, 84% of respondents and 86% of C-Suite respondents believe that their organization’s culture is critical to business success.
 However, some leaders neglect to drive out fear and relentlessly reinforce positive workplace culture.
-Most people over simplify what it takes for effective culture management, relying entirely on “best practices” to take charge for them.
+Most people oversimplify what it takes for effective culture management, relying entirely on “best practices” to take charge of them.

 There are 8 clear signs that your workplace culture is ruled by fear:

 - Bad behavior is not visibly confronted.

 - Compensation, incentives and/or promotions are based on results, not results AND behavior.

 - “Explosions” are evident periodically from one or more top leaders.

 - Email is used to cover your rear or is not proactively used.